GlPortal/website/content/help.md

 ---

 # Report a bug
-To report a bug please register with our site http://bugs.glportal.de .
+To report a bug please:

+- Register with our site http://bugs.glportal.de .

+- Create a new Issue in the GlPortal project.

-Provide an exact description of your problem, stack traces and screenshots where necessary.
+- Provide an exact description of your problem, stack traces and screenshots where necessary.

+- Get feedback about your issue and notifications when we fix it.

 ![Screenshot of the bugtracker](../img/bugs-screenshot.png)
 # Get help